If you assume that Ada was designed by dolts who didn't care about things

 Quote of the Day:

-why should I be forced to read another document just to understand a module's interface.
+why should I be forced to read another document just to understand a

 typical C and C++ programmers don't seem to "get" this concept.